 On the contrary, a business that is unable to survive or continue its operations unless it sells considerable assets and stocks will not be a going concern.
 Additionally, its accounts need to reflect its inability to do future business operations.
 In such a case, assets need to be liquidated and reported at net realisable values.

-This concept is also of great importance for accountants as if a business is going concern, it needs to prepare its financial statements with the applicable financial reporting framework, like internal financial reporting stands (IFRS).
+This concept is also of great importance for accountants as if a business is going concerned, it needs to prepare its financial statements with the applicable financial reporting framework, like internal financial reporting standards (IFRS).

 How to Assess the Suitability of this Concept?

-To assess the appropriateness of the assumption, management needs to keep track of all the information about the future for at least 12 month period, after the financial statements are authorised to be issued.
-(FRS 102 The Financial Reporting Standard will be applicable in the UK and Republic of Ireland).
+To assess the appropriateness of the assumption, management needs to keep track of all the information about the future for at least 12-month periods, after the financial statements are authorised to be issued.
+(FRS 102 The Financial Reporting Standard will be applicable in the UK and the Republic of Ireland).

 The Importance of Accounting Principles

-Accounting principles play a crucial to standardise methods for businesses to carry out their financial reporting activities.
+Accounting principles play a crucial to standardising methods for businesses to carry out their financial reporting activities.
 So, businesses must keep proper track of their financial statements and ensure their accuracy and efficacy.

 Quick Wrap Up

-Disclaimer: This blog is just for general information and should not be considered as expert advice.
+Disclaimer: This blog is just for general information and should not be considered expert advice.